The e-Discovery and Information Governance Law Review: Japan

 The Code of Civil Procedure does not have any rules regarding the use of advanced analytical tools to facilitate analysis of produced materials.
 However, in situations where parties have the opportunity to analyse ESI on their own, these tools are popular.

 There is no attorney–client privilege or work-product doctrine protecting the confidentiality of certain documents.
-However, in the competition law area there has been some discussion on introducing attorney–client privilege in relation to investigations by the Japan Fair Trade Commission.
-The Cabinet recently approved this through the amendment of regulations and drafting of new guidelines.
-This is limited to the competition law area, but nonetheless represents a large step forward for the legal system.
+However, in the field of competition law, there has been some discussion on introducing attorney–client privilege in relation to investigations by the Japan Fair Trade Commission.
+The Cabinet recently approved this through the amendment of regulations and the drafting of new guidelines, which became effective from 25 December 2020.
+This is limited to competition law, but nonetheless represents a large step forward for the legal system.

 The Act on the Protection of Personal Information (APPI), which was introduced in 2003, regulates the protection of personally identifiable information.
 Amendments were introduced to the APPI in September 2015, which were fully implemented on 30 May 2017.
 The APPI requires companies to obtain consent to process personal data, unless any of the exceptions permitted under the law are applicable.